 (TL, ∥) Clustering of rewired TFs

 Based on the fraction of gained, lost, and retained edges with respect to the total number of edges for each TF, rewired TFs were clustered into three groups using Kmeans clustering.
-Hartigan-Wong algorithm with 10 iterations were used a K-means algorithm by Hartigan.58 Figure S 5-2 shows the clustering result for rewired TFs between K562 and GM12878.
+Hartigan-Wong algorithm with 10 iterations were used a K-means algorithm by Hartigan58.
+Figure S 5-2 shows the clustering result for rewired TFs between K562 and GM12878.
 NFE2 and RCOR1 were identified as one of the strongest members of the gained group, CTCF was identified as a member of the common group, and YBX1 was identified as a member of loss group.